Knight at the Movies - ARCHIVES

 years for their baby to arrive.
 A lapsed show tune queen myself, I completely appreciated this response.
 I

-A Chorus Line when IT finally hit the screen.
+distinctly recall sitting at an advance screening of A Chorus Line when IT finally hit the screen.
 I left feeling

 horribly disappointed.
 They really screwed up that one.
 But I didn’t see “Rent” on the stage or hear anything other